OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-ios-use.md

     @IBOutlet weak var loggingText: UITextView!
     @IBOutlet weak var signoutButton: UIButton!

-     // This button will invoke the call to the Microsoft Graph API.
+     // This button will invoke hello call toohello Microsoft Graph API.
 It uses the
-     // built in Swift libraries to create a connection.
+     // built in Swift libraries toocreate a connection.

     @IBAction func callGraphButton(_ sender: UIButton) {

         do {

-            // We check to see if we have a current logged in user.
-If we don't, then we need to sign someone in.
+            // We check toosee if we have a current logged in user.
+If we don't, then we need toosign someone in.
-            // We throw an interactionRequired so that we trigger the interactive signin.
+            // We throw an interactionRequired so that we trigger hello interactive signin.

             if  try self.applicationContext.users().isEmpty {
                 throw NSError.init(domain: "MSALErrorDomain", code: MSALErrorCode.interactionRequired.rawValue, userInfo: nil)